 Avoid them like a plague.
 You are not that brilliant, nor is anyone on your team, to come up with a genuinely great idea on the spot.
 Usually the first ideas that come to mind are crap.
 Good ideas require thinking time, research and focused work.

-Sometimes we do a “brainstorming moment” on one of our meetings, but we limit the time for this to more-less 15 minutes, then we write down all the ideas that came from it and we choose a person who’s going to process these ideas and prepare an agenda item for the next week’s meeting.
+Sometimes we do a “brainstorming moment” in one of our meetings, but we limit the time for this to more-or-less 15 minutes, then we write down all the ideas that came from it and we choose a person who’s going to process these ideas and prepare an agenda item for the next week’s meeting.

 However, as we’re an all-remote company, I want to make sure we don’t feel alone.
-When you don’t go to an office, don’t meet your team members every day, it might get lonely.
+When you don’t go to an office and don’t meet your team members every day, it might get lonely.
 That’s why we have our directors, developers, support and marketing meetings.
-These might not have many agenda items but usually happen anyway so that we can just see each other, say hi, share a little what we’re working on this week… and just re-connect with our team members.
+These might not have many agenda items, but they usually happen anyway so that we can just see each other, say hi, share a little of what we’re working on this week… and simply reconnect with our team members.

-We try to avoid having longer meetings than 2 hours.
+We try to avoid having meetings longer than two hours.
 It’s a magic threshold.
-After that we’re just too tired to discuss anything.
-The good thing about having regular weekly meetings is the fact that very rarely we’ve got so many topics that extending a meeting beyond 2 hours is warranted… and after all, we can always get back to things next week.
+After that amount of time, we’re just too tired to discuss anything further.
+The good thing about having regular weekly meetings is the fact that we very rarely have so many topics that extending a meeting beyond two hours is warranted… and after all, we can always get back to things next week.
 So no stress.

-How many people on a meeting?
+How many people in a meeting?
 As few as needed!

-We make sure we don’t have too many people on our meetings.
-Usually more than 6 is too crowded.
-So we try to make sure that nobody feels bad about not being part of a meeting.
-We are very mindful of each others’ time.
+We make sure we don’t have too many people at our meetings.
+Usually more than six is too crowded.
+We try to make sure that nobody feels bad about not being part of a meeting, and we are very mindful of each others’ time.

-Steve Jobs3 famously before each meeting looked around the conference room and checked if there’s no one excessive assisting the meeting.
+Before each meeting, Steve Jobs3 looked around the conference room and checked if there were any excessive personnel in the meeting.
 He often just threw people out when he believed they had no reason to be there.
-It’s radical but I totally get the sentiment.
+It’s radical, but I totally get the sentiment.

-For example, our CTO doesn’t participate in Tuesday’s Design meeting.
-But we still have his contribution, because he reads each meeting’s agenda and the associated documents so gives us his feedback in comments before each meeting.
-Actually that’s where we ask many of our team members about their feedback.
+For example, our CTO doesn’t participate in Tuesday’s design meeting.
+We still receive his contribution: he reads each meeting’s agenda and the associated documents, and he gives us his feedback in comments before each meeting.
+In fact, this is how we ask many of our team members to provide feedback.

-Again, that’s why publishing agenda documents before a meeting is so useful.
-Everyone on the team can contribute with their comments, even if they later don’t participate in a meeting in person.
+Again, that’s why publishing an agenda and supporting documents before a meeting is so useful.
+Everyone on the team can contribute with their comments, even if they don’t participate in the meeting in-person.

 Remember: Write stuff up after the meeting, too!

-After each meeting one of the meeting participants posts “meeting minutes” as a comment to the meetings’ task.
-This way the entire team can read what the meeting was all about and what we’ve agreed on.
+After each meeting, one of the meeting participants posts “meeting minutes” as a comment to the meetings’ task.
+This ensures the entire team can read what the meeting was all about and what we’ve agreed on.

-Also all the relevant tasks discussed on the meeting get updated, so we can move on with actionable items right after the meeting.
+Further, all of the relevant tasks discussed in the meeting get updated, so we can move on with actionable items right after the meeting.

-Avoid impromptu meetings, make meetings regular, no longer than 2 hours, no more people than enough and always written up with agenda items before and with actionable items or conclusions written right after.
-That’s the only way for your team members to feel in control of their calendar and plan their time around meetings and longer stretches of focused work.
+Avoid impromptu meetings, make meetings regular, don’t make them longer than two hours, limit the people invited and always write up agenda items before and after.
+This is the only way for your team members to feel in control of their calendar and to plan their time around meetings and longer stretches of focused work.